tkeel-io/cli/README.md

 You can add the name of the directory you want to create after the create command, or you can install the template as a git with the `-git` flag.
+> Note: This usage requires the user to have the `git` command on their system

 ```bash
 $ tkeel plugin create --git my_plugin